ofiwg/libfabric/man/fi_msg.3.md

   be used in all multicast transfers, in conjunction with a multicast fi_addr_t.

+# Variable Length Messages

+Variable length messages, or simply variable messages, are transfers where the size of the message is unknown to the receiver prior to the message being sent.
+It indicates that the recipient of a message does not know the amount of data to expect prior to the message arriving.
+It is most commonly used when the size of message transfers varies greatly, with very large messages interspersed with much smaller messages.
+Variable messages are not subject to max message length restrictions (i.e. struct fi_ep_attr::max_msg_size limits), and may be up to the maximum value of size_t (e.g. SIZE_MAX) in length.

+Variable messages are associated with a variable message threshold.
+The variable threshold indicates the size above which a transfer becomes a variable message.
+The completion mechanism of variable messages differ from standard receive completions; however, completions at the sender remain unchanged.
+Messages smaller than the threshold are treated as standard messages (or tagged messages if using the fi_tagged.3 operations).
+That is, they consume posted application receive buffers and generate standard completions, including generating any possible errors that may arise.
+The variable message threshold is configurable per endpoint, subject to provider limitations.
+Under most conditions, the threshold limit must be the same at both the sending and receiving endpoints, and must be configured prior to enabling the endpoint.

+When a variable message is ready to be received, a notification is generated on the associated receive completion queue.
+Such completions will have the FI_VARIABLE_MSG flag set as part of the CQ entry.
+The entry will report the length of the message to the receiver.
+Since variable message notifications are not directly associated with an application's posted receive operation, the CQ entry's op_context field will point to a struct fi_var_context.

+{% highlight c %}
+struct fi_var_context {
+	void *op_context;
+};
+{% endhighlight %}

+After being notified that a variable message is ready to be received, applications should either claim or discard the message.
+To claim a message, an application must post a receive operation with the FI_CLAIM flag set.
+The struct fi_var_context returned as part of the notification must be provided as the receive operation's context.
+The struct fi_var_context contains an op_context field.
+Applications may modify this field prior to claiming the message.
+When the claim operation completes, a standard receive completion entry will be generated on the completion queue.
+The op_context of the associated CQ entry will be set to the op_context value passed in through the fi_var_context structure.

+Applications that do not wish to receive a variable message that they were notified of may discard it.
+To discard a message, an application must post a receive operation with the FI_DISCARD flag set.
+The receive context should be the struct fi_var_context from the notification.
+When the FI_DISCARD flag is set, the receive input buffer(s) and length parameters are ignored.

+The use of the FI_CLAIM and FI_DISCARD operation flags is also described with respect to tagged message transfers in fi_tagged.3.
+Variable length tagged messages will include the message tag as part of the message notification.

+Support for variable messages is indicated through the FI_VARIABLE_MSG capability bit.
+Additionally, the variable length message threshold may be obtained and/or adjusted using an endpoint's fi_getopt/fi_setopt operations.

+The handling of variable message headers follows all message ordering restrictions assigned to and endpoint.
+For example, completions may indicate the order in which variable messages arrived at the receiver.
+However, the transfer of variable message data should be treated as conceptually occurring out of band.
+No ordering within or between the data of variable messages is implied.

 # NOTES

 If an endpoint has been configured with FI_MSG_PREFIX, the application